Afghanistan–Tajikistan border skirmishes: 2024

+2025

+On 13 February, Jamaat Ansarullah established a unit known as "Ansar" in Imam Sahib District, Kunduz province, near the Tajikistan border.
+The unit is tasked with infiltrating border areas, apparently referring to Tajikistan.
+Jamaat Ansarullah is also operating training camps in Afghanistan’s Khost province with support from al-Qaeda-linked instructors, as well as a military training centre in Kalafgan district, Takhar province, for Central Asian and Arab fighters.

+On 13 March, Maulvi Amanuddin Mansoor, a senior Taliban commander, said that he and his forces could capture Tajikistan if authorized to do so.

-On 24 August 2025, a border clash occurred between Taliban fighters and Tajik border guards in Dovang district, Badakhshan province, near Tajikistan’s Shamsiddin Shohin District.
+On 24 August, a border clash occurred between Taliban fighters and Tajikistani border guards in Dovang district, Badakhshan province, near Tajikistan’s Shamsiddin Shohin District.
 One Taliban fighter was killed and four injured, with heavy weapons reportedly used amid disputes over Chinese mining operations and the Panj River.
-Following the skirmish, representatives from both sides met for talks, while neither Tajik nor Taliban officials issued an official statement.
+Following the skirmish, representatives from both sides met for talks, while neither Tajikistani nor Taliban officials issued an official statement.

-On 26 October 2025, a border clash occurred between Tajik border guards and Taliban forces near Shamsiddin Shohin district (Tajikistan) and Shahri Buzurg District (Afghanistan), close to a gold mining area.
+On 26 October, a border clash occurred between Tajikistani border guards and Taliban forces near Tajikistan's Shamsiddin Shohin district and Afghanistan's Shahri Buzurg district, close to a gold mining area.
 The confrontation reportedly stemmed from shifts in the Amu River’s course, though casualty figures remain unconfirmed.
 Following the skirmish, both sides held talks to de-escalate tensions.

+On 26 November, three Chinese Nationals were killed and one other was wounded in a drone strike on Tajikistan side of the border.
+According to the Tajikistani authorities, the drone strike was carried out by criminal groups based in Afghanistan.
+Tajikistani authorities also urged Afghanistan to stabilise and secure their side of the border.
+Following the drone strike, Chinese authorities urged its citizens to leave Afghanistan-Tajikistan border area.